 These vinaigrettes are emulsions - that is a mixture of two liquids, consisting of microscopic droplets of one liquid, distributed in another liquid, so that complete mixing of these liquids does not occur, but over time the emulsions spontaneously break down.
 Imagine a mixture of water and oil in a jar: if you shake the jar for a long time, these liquids will mix and it will seem to you that the mixture is homogeneous, but if you leave it for a while, a layer of oil will appear above the water layer.

 Emulsions can be stable and unstable:

-- unstable emulsions - vinaigrettes (from the French vinaigre - vinegar) are based on oil and vinegar (or other acid such as lemon juice), microscopic drops of vinegar are dispersed in the oil, this mixture will decay over time;
+- unstable emulsions - vinaigrettes (from the French vinaigre - vinegar) are based on oil and vinegar (or other acids such as lemon juice), microscopic drops of vinegar are dispersed in the oil, this mixture will decay over time;

-- stable emulsions - dressings are based on unstable emulsions and protein, that is why this mixture doesn’t decay; egg yolk, mustard and milk products can be used as protein; perhaps, the most popular example of this sauce is mayonnaise.
+- stable emulsions - dressings are based on unstable emulsions and protein, that is why this mixture doesn’t decay; egg yolk, mustard, and milk products can be used as protein; perhaps, the most popular example of this sauce is mayonnaise.

 Let’s talk about oil

 I have already written an article about it, but now we are going to look at oil from a slightly different angle.
 Oil is the main ingredient in vinaigrettes because it is used to balance the intense flavor of vinegar or other acids.
 The most popular oil is the olive one.
 For lighter, almost imperceptible vinaigrettes, we use neutral oils such as grape seed, sunflower, and canola ones.
 For a more pronounced flavor of the vinaigrettes, use oils with a brighter, richer taste, for example, nut or sesame, but do not forget that such oils must be stored in the refrigerator.
 You can also balance a rich flavor of one oil by adding a more neutral oil in a 1:1 ratio.